 Beginning with a year-long lease of the Cambridge Theatre in 1951-2, Daubeny brought a wealth of international performance to the London stage.

-His ultimate achievement however was the World Theatre Seasons at the Aldwych Theatre.
+But his ultimate achievement was the World Theatre Seasons at the Aldwych Theatre.
 It was here that he gave a platform to companies from Europe, Asia, Africa and North America.

-On this tour we see some of the many theatres Daubeny used to stage many ground-breaking productions.
+On this tour we see some of the theatres Daubeny used to stage many ground-breaking productions.
 As we do, we hear of both his triumphs and his less successful moments, in his own words.

 The tour features readings from Daubeny’s reminiscences My World of Theatre.
 Published in 1971, they give a unique insight into London’s theatrical scene in the post-War decades.

 Details – Peter Daubeny’s World of Theatre

 Please go to What’s On? to see whether this tour is currently on offer, and for booking details

 MEET: In front of the church of St Anselm and St Cecilia, Kingsway (turn left outside Holborn Underground Station)